sw-rifai/Tabebuia_rosea_thermal_co2_acclim/README.md

-# Code to reproduce analyses and figures for Slot, Rifai and Winter., YYYY
+# Code to reproduce analyses and figures from Slot, Rifai and Winter.
+2021. *Plant, Cell & Environment*